cj-hilder/ble-hr-tool/README.md

 ## ✨ Features

 - **Direct Bluetooth Low Energy (BLE) connection** — Connects directly to standard BLE heart rate monitors (like Polar straps or watches) via the browser.
 Compatible with any device that implements the standard Heart Rate Measurement characteristic.
 - **Raw RR interval support** — For devices that expose beat-to-beat RR data (such as the Polar H10), the app uses instantaneous heart rate on the HR graph rather than the sensor's rolling average.
-This higher-resolution signal is required for the RFB coherence score.
+This higher-resolution signal is required for the RFB coherence score and HRV readings.
 - **Sound and vibration alerts** — Configurable intensity on both, designed to be usable while active without watching the screen.
 - **Progressive Web App (PWA)** — Installable directly to an Android home screen for fullscreen, app-like behaviour.
 - **Multiple activity profiles** — Different threshold sets for different activities (e.g. walking, cycling, housework), switchable at session start.
-- **Activity time limit** — Optional per-session cap on total active time.
+- **Time limit** — Optional per-session cap on total time.
 When reached, the app transitions to the heart rate Reset state automatically.
 - **Resonance Frequency Breathing** — Integrated breath pacer, sound and vibration guides, resonance scoring, and extended RFB phase during the Reset state.
 See dedicated section above.
 - **HRV Reading** — A dedicated 3-minute resting measurement that produces a single HRV Index from RMSSD and SDNN.
 It is designed for consistent longitudinal tracking of ANS recovery.
 Requires a Polar H10 or equivalent RR-capable sensor.
 - **Ectopic beat tracking** — Every session that uses an RR-capable sensor records the count and percentage of ectopic beats (PVCs, PACs).
-Reported in the session summary for all session types, enabling longitudinal monitoring of ectopic burden across full-length sessions where sample sizes are large enough for meaningful rate estimation.
+Reported in the session summary for all session types.
 - **Session HR recording and graph export** — Every session records 1Hz heart rate data alongside state transitions.
 Saved sessions can be exported as a landscape A4 PDF graph showing HR over time with colour-coded state background bands, axes, and a resting HR reference line.
 - **Session history and trend graphs** — Each session can be saved with notes.
 History graphs allow you to track recovery metrics over time.
 - **Response lag and HR overshoot tracking** — Per-session statistics on recovery lag, HR peak during rest, and active/recovery time ratios.